Plain English Summary

 Participant exclusion criteria

-1. In the opinion of a relevant clinician they are unable to give informed consent (e.g. due to severe cognitive impairment
+1. In the opinion of a relevant clinician they are unable to give informed consent (e.g. due to severe cognitive impairment or learning disability)

 2. Are too ill to engage in the intervention